 The curricula at CCPA are designed to develop and reinforce the habits and protocols that are standard in the professions for which students are being prepared.
 Continuation in good standing in the degree programs, therefore, relies on the student’s adherence to these standards.

 Students are expected to behave appropriately and professionally in all classes, rehearsals, performances, or university functions (including off-campus functions) where students are representing the university through their presence and performance.
-Failure to do so will be grounds for disciplinary action, including but not limited to warnings, probation, loss of scholarship, or dismissal from the program.
+Failure to do so will be grounds for disciplinary action, including but not limited to warnings, probation, loss of a scholarship, or dismissal from the program.